Pennsylvania Route 903

 Pennsylvania Route 903 (PA 903) is a 17.7 mi state highway located in Carbon and Monroe counties in Pennsylvania.
 The southern terminus is at U.S. Route 209 (US 209) in Jim Thorpe.
 The northern terminus is at PA 115 in Tunkhannock Township.
 The route runs through rural areas of the Pocono Mountains, with an interchange with the Pennsylvania Turnpike Northeast Extension (Interstate 476, I-476) in Penn Forest Township and a junction with PA 534 in Kidder Township.
 PA 903 is a two-lane undivided road nearly its entire length, besides the I-476 intersection.
-The route was designated in 1928 between US 209/US 309 in Mauch Chunk (now Jim Thorpe) and a connecting road (now PA 115) south of Blakeslee.
+The route was designated in 1928 between US 209/US 309 in present-day Jim Thorpe, and a connecting road, now PA 115, south of Blakeslee.
 The highway was fully paved in the 1930s.
 Between 2008 and 2015, an E-ZPass-only interchange was constructed with I-476.

 Route description

 PA 903 begins at an intersection with US 209 in the borough of Jim Thorpe in Carbon County, heading northeast on two-lane undivided North Street.
 The road immediately comes to a bridge over the Reading Blue Mountain and Northern Railroad's Lehigh Division line, the Lehigh River, and Norfolk Southern's Lehigh Line.
 After this bridge, the route heads into residential areas.
 PA 903 continues past more homes with some businesses before turning east into forested areas as an unnamed road.

 The road heads into Penn Forest Township, running northeast through more forests with some residences and agricultural clearings.
 The route heads through forested areas with some wooded residential subdivisions, running through Christmans and reaching a diamond interchange with I-476 (Pennsylvania Turnpike Northeast Extension).
 PA 903 heads through more dense forests, crossing through a portion of Hickory Run State Park before passing to the west of the residential development of Towamensing Trails.
 The road crosses into Kidder Township and intersects PA 534.

 The route heads north at this point and passes through a mix of woods and fields with some development before continuing back into dense forests and turning northeast near the Big Boulder ski resort and Big Boulder Lake to the south of the community of Lake Harmony.
 PA 903 enters Tunkhannock Township in Monroe County and runs parallel to the Tunkhannock Creek located to the northwest as it continues to its northern terminus at PA 115.